arnsteio/OpenSCAD-workshop-2018-02/05-trigonometry_conditionals_loops.md

 If we dropped the writing we could use thinner walls, and if we in addition could design the clip without end walls, we might come out on top.
 If we also did the work to design optimal build supports we almost certainly would.

-This is the hollow version of the clip, though x placement isn't really correct.
-I might take this out.
+This is the hollow version of the clip (struggling with X placement, need to revisit):
 ~~~
 /* [Global] */
 clip_length=50;